 And from their nest-sills finches whistle

 How is the morn so gay and fair

 Without his whistling in its air?

 How shall I know he did not pass

 In 1998, the "In Flanders Fields Museum" in Belgium, unveiled a memorial on the exact spot where the poet was killed on 31st July, 1917.

 County Meath is located next to Ireland's capital city with a population of over 1 million people.
 Adventure parks and discovery centers are within easy reach for weekend trips and outings.

-This theme park, named after Ireland’s favorite crisps (or potato chips), offers a wide variety of things to see and do.
+This theme park, was originally named Tayto Park, after Ireland's favorite crisps (or potato chips), but changed ownership in recent years.
+It offers a wide variety of things to see and do.

 Tayto Park has a zoo with buffalo and other exotic creatures.

 The petting farm is a big hit with little ones.